axibase/atsd/administration/ssl-letsencrypt.md

 sudo certbot certonly --webroot -w /var/www/html -d example.com
 ```

-If certificate is successfully obtained, following message will be displayed
+If certificate is successfully obtained, the following message will be displayed

 ```sh
 - Congratulations!
 Your certificate and chain have been saved at: